Lakens/statistical_inferences/docs/03-likelihoods.md

 A) When H1 is true, alpha = 0.05, and power = 0.80, it is almost as likely to observe one or more non-significant results (48.8%) as it is to observe only significant results (51.2%).
 B) When alpha = 0.05 and power = 0.80, it is extremely rare that you will find 3 significant results (0.0125%), regardless of whether H0 is true or H1 is true.
-C) When alpha = 0.05 and power = 0.80, 2 out of 3 statistically significant results is the most likely outcome overall (38.4%) when H1 is true.
+C) When alpha = 0.05 and power = 0.80, 2 out of 3 statistically significant results is the most likely outcome of all possible outcomes (0 out of 3, 1 out of 3, 2 out of 3, or 3 out of 3), and occurs 38.4% of the time when H1 is true.
 D) When alpha = 0.05 and power = 0.80, the probability of finding at least one false positive (a significant result when H0 is true) in three studies is 5%.

 **Q9:** Sometimes in lines of three studies, you’ll find a significant effect in one study, but there is no effect in the other two related studies.
 Assume the two related studies were not exactly the same in every way (e.g., you have changed the manipulation, or the procedure, or some of the questions).
 It could be that the two other studies did not work because of minor differences that had some effect you do not fully understand yet.
 Or it could be that the single significant result was a Type 1 error, and H0 was true in all three studies.
 Which statement below is correct, assuming a 5% Type 1 error rate and 80% power?